This Ratatouille Recipe with Fresh Basil Cream is a visually stunning twist on a classic dish.

 Ratatouille with Fresh Basil Cream

-- 4 tbsp olive oil extra virgin, divided
+- 4 tbsp good quality extra virgin olive oil divided

 - 1/4 cup yellow onion chopped